jgagne/ajovt4-ls22-vskk/10-thesis-digest.md

 Consider these sections, and chunk them into separate paragraphs for readability.
 Note that a single sentence can represent a paragraph.
 See, [What makes writing more readable?](https://pudding.cool/2022/02/plain/) for guidance.

-1. Introduction that puts the research in a broader context and provides added value through citations not included in the original article.
+1. Introduction that positions the research in a broader context and provides added value through citations not included in the original article.
-2. Summary of original article’s methods and results.
+2. Summary of the original article’s methods and results.
-3. Further discussion on significance of findings.
+3. Further discussion on the significance of findings.
-4. Discussion connecting this work to other studies – provides added value through citations not included in original study.
+4. Discussion connecting this work to other studies – provides added value through citations not included in the original study.

+Also, consider referring and linking to figures in your main text if useful.

+- For example:
+> The expectation is that under harsh circumstances, population size will be reduced, and 45 individuals will die irrespective of their trait values.
+This will result in higher levels of genetic 46 drift in the population, increasing the chance of losing genetic variation at any locus in the 47 genome ([Figure 1](#figure-1)).

+- See [Format](#format) for details about figures (images and captions).

 ### Academic Voice